Eureka Rebellion: Battle of the Eureka Stockade

-Rede planned to send the combined military police formation of 276 men under the command of Captain John Thomas to attack the Eureka Stockade when the rebel garrison was observed to be at a low watermark.
-The troopers planned their attack on the stockade at dawn on a Sunday – the Christian day of worship, which would be a complete surprise.
+Rede planned to send the combined military police formation of 276 men under the command of Captain Thomas to attack the Eureka Stockade when the rebel garrison was observed to be at a low watermark.
+The police and military had the element of surprise and timed their assault on the stockade for dawn on Sunday, the Christian Sabbath day of rest.
 The soldiers and police marched off in silence at around 3:30 am Sunday morning after the troopers had drunk the traditional tot of rum.

 The British commander used bugle calls to coordinate his forces.
-The 40th regiment was to provide covering fire from one end, with mounted police covering the flanks.
-Enemy contact began at approximately 150 yards as the two columns of regular infantry, and the contingent of foot police moved into position.
+The 40th regiment provided covering fire from one end, with mounted police covering the flanks.
+Enemy contact began at approximately 150 yards as the two columns of regular infantry and the contingent of foot police moved into position.
 Although Lalor claimed that the government forces fired the first shot, it appears from all the other remaining accounts as if it came from the rebel garrison.

 According to Gregory Blake, the fighting in Ballarat on 3 December 1854 was not one-sided and full of indiscriminate murder by the colonial forces.
-In his memoirs, one of Lalor's captains, John Lynch, mentions "some sharp shooting."
+In his memoirs, one of Lalor's captains, John Lynch, mentions "some sharp shooting".
 For at least 10 minutes, the rebels offered stiff resistance, with ranged fire coming from the Eureka Stockade garrison such that Thomas's best formation, the 40th regiment, wavered and had to be rallied.
-Blake says this is "stark evidence of the effectiveness of the defender's fire."
+Blake says this is "stark evidence of the effectiveness of the defender's fire".

-Eventually, the rebels started to run short of ammunition and the government advance resumed.
+Eventually, the rebels started to run short of ammunition, and the government advance resumed.
 The Victorian police contingent led the way over the top as the forlorn hope in a bayonet charge.
 Lalor had his arm shattered by a musket ball and was secreted away by supporters, with his arm later requiring amputation.
 The Eureka flag was captured by Constable John King, who volunteered to scale the flagpole, which then snapped.
 The exact number of casualties cannot be determined.
 After the battle, the registrar of Ballarat entered the names of 27 people into the Victorian death register.
 Lalor lists 34 rebel casualties, of which 22 died.
-In his report, Captain Thomas also states that one soldier was killed in action, two died of wounds, and fourteen were wounded.
+In his report, Captain Thomas states that one soldier was killed in action, two died of wounds, and fourteen were wounded.